 Swiss bureaucracy and regulations can make living in Switzerland seem restrictive, but it has become an ingrained part of the Swiss way of life.

 Switzerland is often called a police state, particularly by fans of microlite aircraft, snowmobiles, and jet skis.
-All of these are banned within Switzerland.
+All of these are banned by Swiss bureaucracy.

 Switzerland is thick with laws and even thicker with their enforcement, and crime is low compared to international standards.
 This very occasionally falls flat on its face, like when it was found that there was no law to prevent a Zurich businessman from painting his own parking space outside his office.

 There are times when the dogged appliance of rules seems to rule out common sense.
 Taking a bath before 7am or after 10pm is forbidden in most apartment dwellers’ book of rules.
-But since it is unthinkable that any Swiss would arrive at their office desk at dawn (as most do) without washing, showers are exempt from such rules.
+But since it is unthinkable that any Swiss would arrive at their office desk at dawn (as most do) without washing, showers are exempt from such rules of bureaucracy.